Kamandalu Ubud – Individually-designed villas in a pristine valley, ideal for honeymooners and families.

 - Pool: One infinity pool with a swim-up bar in the middle.
 Attractive setting alongside the ravine with superb views.
 Another is for children.

-- Spa: Remarkably, 2 spas, both as sophisticated and welcoming as imagined.
+- Spa: Remarkably, 2 spas, both very sophisticated and welcoming.
 Chaya Spa – Uses traditional methods and organic products.
 With sunken bath and yoga classes. • The Forest Spa – Sublime setting amidst the forest.
 Mostly for massages.

 - Fitness Center: Surprisingly, there isn’t one.